 bio

-Adgnot earned a BFA in graphic design in Texas and studied fashion in Paris, eventually becoming a dual American/French citizen.
-Her experience making garments for haute couture runways led her to focus on sculpture.
-Later, while living in Japan, she began using thermoplastic (an artist-grade shrink plastic) to work three-dimensionally and has expanded her mediums to include fabrics, horse hair, and other materials that signify all of these places.
+The daughter of a horse trainer, Adgnot earned a BFA in Texas.
+She immigrated to France in her 20s, eventually becoming a dual American/French citizen and studying fashion.
+Originally a painter, her experience making garments for haute couture runways led her to focus on sculpture.
+Later, while living in Japan, she began using thermoplastic (an artist-grade shrink plastic) to work three-dimensionally.
+Her mediums have expanded to include textiles, horsehair, and other materials that signify all of these places.

-She has been featured in solo and two-person exhibitions in the U.S., Canada, and Japan.
+Adgnot has been featured in solo and two-person exhibitions in the U.S., Canada, and Japan.
 Group exhibitions include SPRING/BREAK, “Black & White” at BWAC juried by Jenée-Daria Strand of the Brooklyn Museum, and “I was not born alone” at Transmitter.
-Adgnot is also the owner and director of the seasonal art gallery N/A Project Space and a curator-member of Underdonk gallery.
+Her work has appeared in Hyperallergic, Whitehot Magazine, Art Spiel, ArtForum, The Japan Times, and more.
+Adgnot is the owner/director of N/A Project Space and a co-director of Underdonk.
 She lives and works in Brooklyn and New Paltz, New York.